 Martin Edelmann is currently a senior adviser at German consultancy firm zeb/rolfes.schierenbeck.associates (Zeb).
 He previously served as a member of the German Accounting Standards Board from 2006 until 2011.
 He is a former Head of Group Reporting at Deutsche Bank AG, where he was responsible for internal and external reporting activities between 1997 and 2011.
 Mr Edelmann was a member of the Accounting Working Group of the German Banking Association for 14 years and served as Chairman from 2004-2011.
-His term expires 30 June 2017.
+His second term expires 30 June 2022.

 Amaro Gomes was appointed to a five-year term as a full-time member of the IASB as of 1 July 2009.
 Before joining the IASB, Mr Gomes was Head of Financial System Regulation Department of the Central Bank of Brazil.
 In that capacity, he played a leading role in the adoption of International Financial Reporting Standards in Brazil.
 (All listed companies and all banks are required to prepare and publish consolidated financial statements in full compliance with IFRSs starting in 2010.)
 At the Central Bank of Brazil, Mr Gomes was responsible for drafting regulatory proposals on such matters as Basel II implementation, money laundering, accounting and auditing, microfinance, and prudential requirements.
 From 2004 to 2009, he served on the Accounting Task Force of the Basel Committee on Banking Supervision.
 Before joining the Central Bank, Mr Gomes was an auditor with one of the international audit firms.
 He is co-author of a book Accounting for Financial Institutions.
-His term expires 30 June 2014.
+His term expires 30 June 2019.

 Darrel Scott was formerly CFO of the FirstRand Banking Group, one of the largest financial institutions in South Africa.
 He had responsibility for both statutory and regulatory financial reporting under the Basel II Accords and served on various Governance, Risk, Operation and Strategic Committees of the Group.
 Mr Scott was also a member of the IASB’s International Financial Reporting Interpretations Committee (IFRIC), a position from which he resigned to become an IASB member, and was formerly a member of the IFRS Foundation’s Standards Advisory Council (SAC), now called the IFRS Advisory Council.
 Mr. Scott joined the IASB as a board member in October 2010.
-His term expires 31 October 2015.
+His second term expires 30 June 2020.

 Chungwoo Suh currently currently serves as an advisor to the Korea Accounting Standards Board (KASB) and is a Professor of Accounting at Kookmin University, Seoul.
 He served as Chairman of the KASB between 2008 and 2011, has a Ph.D in Accountancy from the University of Illinois, and an MBA from Seoul National University.
 Dr Suh has served as a member of various committees, including the IFRS Advisory Committee, Korea Exchange Listing Committee and Committee for Corporate Governance.
-His term expires 30 June 2017.
+His second term expires 30 June 2022.

 Mary Tokar has been the global leader for KPMG’s International Financial Reporting Group, leading the firm's dialogue with the global accounting regulatory and standard-setting communities.
 Having worked with engagement teams and clients around the world in their transition to and application of IFRS, she has gained extensive experience in the application of IFRSs in both developed and emerging economies.
 Previously, Ms Tokar worked at the US Securities and Exchange Commission (SEC) as the Senior Associate Chief Accountant, International, in the Chief Accountant’s Office.
 Ms Tokar was a member of the IFRS Interpretations Committee between 2001 and 2007.
-Her term expires 30 June 2017.
+Her second term expires 30 June 2022.